Brad Keselowski: 2015

 On January 25, 2015, Jeff Gluck of USA Today stated Keselowski was hired, along with Jeff Gordon and Kevin Harvick, as an Xfinity Series analyst for NASCAR on Fox.
 Keselowski would be in the booth for the Atlanta, Phoenix, and Richmond races.

 Keselowski's season got off to a rocky start.
-During the Sprint Unlimited after starting 4th, running in the top ten for the first few laps and leading a few laps, Keselowski wrecked after slight contact from fellow driver Kyle Larson.
-He finished dead last in 25th place.
+During the Sprint Unlimited, after starting fourth, running in the top-ten for the first few laps, and leading a few laps, Keselowski wrecked after slight contact from fellow driver Kyle Larson.
+He finished 25th, in last place.
 Days later, Keselowski led the waning stages of the Daytona 300 in the Xfinity Series event.
-While leading on the final lap, Keselowski's momentum slowed down which allowed Ryan Reed to pass him for the lead and win the event.
+While leading on the final lap, Keselowski's momentum slowed down, which allowed Ryan Reed to pass him for the lead and win the event.
 Keselowski finished fifth.
 The race was overshadowed by Kyle Busch's horrific crash with eight laps to go.

-Keselowski led early at Phoenix, leading 52 laps but lost a critical amount of track position after his team made the mistake of not pitting before a caution with less than 142 laps to go.
+Keselowski led early at Phoenix, leading 52 laps, but lost a critical amount of track position after his team made the mistake of not pitting before a caution with less than 142 laps to go.
 Restarting 29th after the caution, Keselowski raced his way back to the top ten, finishing 6th.

-The next week at Fontana was a victorious weekend for Keselowski.
+The next week at California was a victorious weekend for Keselowski.
 After a late-race restart, Keselowski impressively passed Kurt Busch on the final lap to win the race.